 Cook was former Vice-Chair of the Houston YMCA Camp Cullen Board of Directors.

 He was a life member of the lineage groups, the Sons of the American Revolution, where he served as President of the Independence Chapter in 2004, and the Sons of the Republic of Texas.

 On November 12, 2011 Justice Cook received the prestigious George Washington Medal Award.
 This is the highest award given by the Freedoms Foundation at Valley Forge National Awards Program.
 Justice Cook joined the historically prestigious group of past George Washington Medal recipients including Chief Justice William Rehnquist, Walt Disney and John Wayne.
 The notification stated “Your lifetime work - of helping others by going above and beyond exemplified the essence of the National Awards by promoting an understanding and appreciation for our country’s heritage and unique freedoms.”
 Through a selection process based on quality and content, recipients are chosen to become part of a historically prestigious group of American citizens that advance the American ideal.

 Justice Cook married Sondra Attaway in 1968, and they had two children, a daughter, Laurie Ann, and a son, Gene.
-Justice Cook and his wife were residents of College Station, Texas where they were members of St. Thomas Aquinas Catholic Church.
+Justice Cook and his wife were residents of Richmond, Texas.
 His love of God and family were his greatest sources of happiness.

 Further information is available through the Texas State Cemetery research department.